 While The Great Morel website is intended to be somewhat of an enjoyable experience and not to be used as a mushroom identification page, this page takes exception to that.
 The “False Morel” is the most confusing and often times most misidentified species of the morel family, therefore, this page is intended to be taken with the utmost seriousness.
-This page is not an attempt to explore the false morel from a scientific perspective, but to give you a basic understanding, and assist you in uncovering its unique identity and characteristics.
+The Great Morel does not an attempt to explore the false morel from a scientific perspective but rather give you a basic understanding, and help assist you in uncovering its unique identity and characteristics.
 You can find links at the bottom of the page that will direct you to other research papers, which delve deeper into the biological composition of this fungi.

 The “False Morel” has several species which carry scientific names such as Gyromitra esculenta, Verpa, Hellvella, and Disciotis.
 The Verpa and gyromitrin species are the most often mis-identified variety.
 The gyroomitrin is often referred to as the “red mushroom”, the “beefsteak mushroom” or the “lorchel”.
 There are several true species of the false morel, and while some will say they can prepare and eat the false morel with no problem, others have a drastically opposite reaction to them.
 Hence, The Great Morel suggests that you do not attempt to digest this particular mushroom.